 Grace Church includes believers from Wyoming, Forest Lake, Chisago City, Lindstrom, Stacy, North Branch, Linwood, East Bethel, Hugo, Centerville and North Branch.
 It has a unique dynamic for a small church—a diversity of age that including many families with young children.
 Grace Church is a part of the Evangelical Free Church of America and its theology and philosophy of ministry are closely (but not exclusively) aligned to ministries such as the Gospel Coalition, Desiring God Ministries, and 9 Marks Ministry.
 Grace Church is led by a team of elders including one full-time pastor—David VanAcker (since 2007).
-Grace Church is local congregation full of forgiven sinners who have been saved by God’s grace and desire to follow Jesus by calling and helping others follow Him by the power of the Spirit.
+Grace Church is a local congregation full of forgiven sinners who have been saved by God’s grace and desire to glorify God by following Jesus in the power of the Spirit.

 Grace Church is a member of the Evangelical Free Church of America, an association of churches that believe the Bible is God's inspired, inerrant Word, given to us by God so that we may know Him and understand what He requires of us.